 - 1/2 teaspoon dried thyme leaves

-Heat 1 tablespoon oil in a sauté pan over medium-high heat.
-Add meatballs and sear 3 minutes, turning often until browned.
+- Heat a drizzle of oil about 1 tablespoon, in a large pan over medium-high heat.
+Place meatballs in the hot pan and sear 3 minutes, turning often until browned.
 Remove from pan.